Engee documentation

 [ Info: Generated code and artifacts: /user/start/examples/codegen/stm32_blink/stm32_blink_code

-The development environment through which the project is built and loaded into the target device is VS Code with the PlatformIO add-on.
-When working with STM32, this example also uses the ST STM32 platform and STM32Cube framework for PlatformIO.
-The configuration file of the PlatformIO project platformio.ini contains the following settings:
+The development environment through which the project is built and uploaded to the target device is VS Code with the PlatformIO add-on.
+When working with STM32, this example also uses the STM32 platform and the STM32Cube framework for PlatformIO.
+The PlatformIO project configuration file platformio.ini It contains the following settings:

 platform = ststm32